moby/moby/docs/sources/contributing/devenvironment.rst

 ----------------------

-Docker's build environment itself is a Docker container, so the first step is to install docker on your system.
+Docker's build environment itself is a Docker container, so the first step is to install Docker on your system.

 You can follow the `install instructions most relevant to your system
 <https://docs.docker.io/en/latest/installation/>`_.
 Make sure you have